Natural Stone: Ultimate Buying Guide

 3. Projects that Natural Stone Is Great for

-You can use natural stone for your backsplash as well as your countertops.
+You can use natural stone for your outdoor surfaces as well. - Image by MSI Surfaces

 Natural stone isn't a one-trick pony; its versatility allows it to elevate a wide range of design projects.
 Here are some areas where natural stone truly shines, along with explanations of why it might be the perfect choice compared to other materials: